mckayc/task-donegeon/src/content/HelpGuide.md

 3. Toggle **"Enable Shared Mode"** on.
 4. Select which users should appear on the shared login screen.
 5. Optionally, enable **"Allow quest completion from shared view"** to let users complete their tasks without a full login.
+6. If completions are allowed, you can also toggle **"Require PIN for quest completion"** for added security.

 **How it Works:**
 - When enabled, logging out or clicking the **"Exit"** button in the header will take you to a special Kiosk screen.
 This screen shows a calendar view of today's available {tasks} for each selected user.